 My poetry collections are Losing the Dog (Salmon Poetry, forthcoming March 2023) and Reflections on the Dark Water (Solomon & George, 2016).
 Individual poems have appeared in journals such as North American Review, Prairie Schooner, Michigan Quarterly Review, Shenandoah, The Greensboro Review and in anthologies including Mountains Piled upon Mountains: Appalachian Nature Writing in the Anthropocene.
 Recently, I was awarded the 2021 Poetry Fellowship from the Rhode Island State Council on the Arts and a 2020 writing residency at Wolff Cottage as part of an award from the Fairhope Center for Writing Arts, as well as previous awards from the Academy of American Poets and a Literary Award from the F. Scott & Zelda Fitzgerald Museum.

-I serve as an assistant editor in digital production for the journals Enculturation and Kairos.
+In addition to my scholarship and creative writing, I apply my research to develop grant-funded digital projects for public advocacy and to provide high-impact experiences for my science and environmental writing courses.
+I serve as an assistant editor in digital production for Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
 As both a poet and a digital maker, I am as at home working with line breaks as I am lines of code.
 Before coming to URI, I was founder and editor-in-chief of Kudzu House Quarterly, a journal of environmental writing and scholarship (now archived at the Institutional Repository at the University of Florida).
 At UF, I served as an Augmented Reality Criticisms (or ARCs) Coordinator for the Trace Innovation Lab, a digital rhetoric initiative at UF, through which I consulted with faculty and graduate students in the development of digital projects, organized digital humanities conferences, and coordinated workshops geared toward undergraduate research.
 I also served as a Smathers Graduate Intern in Emerging Technologies, creating workshops and tutorials for the UF Marston Science Library's Mobile App Development Environment (MADE@UF) Lab.